masiucd/Functional_Javascript/README.md

 ---

 <p align="center">
-Writing functional programming is a very powerful programming paradigm that I really like and trying to get better at for every day.
-I think it is a massive trend nowadays.
-Many people see the benefits of writing functional programs that are based on pure functions and to avoid side effects in your programs.
+  In computer science, functional programming is a programming paradigm, where programs/applications are constructed and composing together using functions.
+  It is a Declarative way of writing your code comparing to how you could write it in a Imperative way as well.

+In functional programming, functions are treated as first-class citizens, meaning that they can be bound to variables and values, returned from other functions and get passed as arguments, just as any other data type like variables,arrays,vectors ore objects.
+Functional programing is based on not causing any side effects and writing and using pure functions, This repo purpose is to go through the very fundamentals in functional programing using `Javascript\TS`.
+The rules should be bound to the functional way of writing applications which meaning that any of this concepts/logic works the same in languages like `Haskell`, `Clojure` `REason ML`, ore `O caml`.

 </p>
 <br>
 <hr>